Pumpkin Roll Recipe (No-Towel Parchment Method)

 • Salt: balances the sweetness.

-• Butter: helps the frosting spread evenly.
+• Butter: helps the filling spread evenly.

-• Cream Cheese: the quintessential frosting ingredient.
+• Cream Cheese: the quintessential filling ingredient.

 • Powdered Sugar: holds the butter and cream cheese together.

-ingredients for pumpkin roll recipe
+pumpkin roll recipe cream cheese filling

-Recipe Variations + Tips
+Variations + Tips

 • Fresh pumpkin puree can be substituted for the canned variety.

-pumpkin roll batter in bowl
+pumpkin roll recipe collage batter in bowl batter in pan

 • Preheat oven to 375 degrees F.